TheLastMonkey/wifi_aircrack_lazyness/README.md

 As stated before the script is for pure laziness purposes although it might speed up a workflow.
 I'm using this project to learn stuff so it's far from perfect I'm sure.
 If you see any issues or have any suggestions feel free to let me know.

-# One More Thing!
-Very Important!
-The WiFi Interface is HARD-CODED!
-So you will need to change that line of code manually.
-(See Variable) `wifi_interface`
-*This may get a update in the future.*

 ## Output from airodump-ng example: